|Written by Mike James|

 2 4 6 3 7 9 1

 Step two uses the pivot value to divide the list into two parts.
-Values smaller than the pivot are moved to its left and values larger than the pivot are moved to its right.
+Values smaller than or equal to the pivot are moved to its left and values larger than the pivot are moved to its right.

 2 1 3 7 9 6 4

 Now you can see that the list is divided into two parts – values less than or equal to the pivot and values that are greater than the pivot –

 Notice that the pivot has moved its position in the array.

 How does this help?

 The list clearly isn’t fully sorted but you should be able to see that to put it into order there is no need to move any elements between the two parts.